ngeltman/exbuvasa/README.md

 Exbuvasa can be used as with or without jquery.
 If used with jquery it shows available terms as jquery-ui autocomplete (if available).

-Demo
+Demo comming soon.

-#Basic Usage with jQuery:
+Basic Usage with jQuery:

 var ebvs=new exbuvasa({
   jqinputselector: "#expression", //required